 Ryan looks stunning in this movie, it’s maybe the best she ever looked.
 What’s funny, is how good she is as DeDe.
 You think that Ryan couldn’t possibly be anymore adorable as just her usual onscreen persona, but the character of DeDe is so cute, sweet and endearing!
 I wouldn’t have minded if she stuck around longer and was given a chance to spread her wings like Joe does.

-Hedaya with his repetitive lines as Joe’s miserable boss help make it an even funnier memorable opening to the movie and starts things with a terrific surreal bang.
-It’s all so funny and interesting looking – the sets, the lighting, the accompanying music, the dreariness of the whole thing.
-I think that sequence is a big reason why I can forgive the rest of the movies shortcomings.
+Hedaya with his repetitive lines as Joe’s miserable boss help make it an even funnier and starts things with a terrific surreal bang.
+It’s all so funny and interesting looking – the sets, the lighting, the accompanying music, the dreariness of Joe’s existence.
+I think this sequence is a big reason why I can forgive the rest of the movies shortcomings.
 It’s such a great fantastical opening.

 Joe acquires some magical waterproof luggage that offers some amusing laughs.
 There’s an extended sequence of him and Patricia lost out at sea (long before Hanks would fight for survival in Castaway) that is very charming.
 The luggage provides him with seemingly everything he needs for such a situation – and some non-essential items.